godotengine/godot-docs/reference/compiling_for_osx.rst

     user@host:~/godot$ scons platform=osx

-If you have an OSXCross SDK version different from the one expected by the SCons buildsystem, you can specify a custom one with the ``osxcross`` argument:
+If you have an OSXCross SDK version different from the one expected by the SCons buildsystem, you can specify a custom one with the ``osxcross_sdk`` argument:

 ::